 • Make sure your child knows how to get in touch with you as quickly as possible.
 Give him or her your work phone number.
 Teach your child when and how to call 911.

 Steps to become a Waller ISD school bus driver:

-2. Pass 5 written tests based on information in the DPS Commercial Drivers Handbook (copies are available for check out from the WISD Transportation Department).
-It is preferred that all written tests be taken at the Hempstead DPS Center.
+2. Pass 5 written tests based on information in the DPS Commercial Drivers Handbook (copies are available for check out from the W.I.S.D Transportation Department).
 When all 5 tests are passed, a permit is issued to permit training behind the wheel.

-3. Pass the DPS driving test - which takes approximately 40 minutes – and CDL is issued.
+3. Pass the DPS driving test - which takes approximately 1 hour and 30 minutes – and CDL is issued.
 (All written tests must be passed before the driving test is given).

 4. Pass the DPS School Bus Driver physical.

 5. Pass USDOT Federal Motor Carrier Safety Administration drug testing.